yasinBursali/Machine-Learning/Google Stock Price/README.md

-#  Google Stock Price Predictoin
+#  Google Stock Price Prediction
 A RNN model that takes 5 years (2012-2017) of Google's stock price as trainset and predicts price trend at first month of 2017.